lyushisyan/lyushisyan.github.io/_posts/2026-06-20-normal-umklapp-collective-heat-flow.md

 The central question is therefore not merely **how frequently phonons collide**, but **which quantities a collision conserves and which slow collective motions it relaxes**.

-This article builds on [From Microscopic Energy Transport to Fourier's Law]({{ '/blog/2026/06/20/from-energy-transport-to-fourier-law/' | relative_url }}) and asks a sharper question: does every phonon collision produce thermal resistance?
+The [previous article]({{ '/blog/2026/06/20/from-energy-transport-to-fourier-law/' | relative_url }}) treated collective momentum only as an additional slow variable beyond Fourier's law.
+Here the general non-Fourier criteria are not repeated; the focus is how that momentum is established, transported, and dissipated by collisions.

-## 1. Three-phonon scattering in reciprocal space
+## Collision kinematics and conserved quantities

 Anharmonicity allows phonons to be created and annihilated.
 For a three-phonon absorption process,